SIERRA-880/sokoban/README.md

 The project uses javadoc for commenting the code.
 The build process is automated by Gradle.
 To access the documentation, you can open this file in a web browser : `app/build/docs/javadoc/index.html` .
+Don't forget to run the Gradle task `./gradlew javadoc` !

 ## Gradle